MattiaBarbiere/FEM_for_Black_Scholes/README.md

 ## Motivation
 This project aims to numerically solve the Black-Scholes PDE for European put options using finite element methods.
 By reformulating the equation in its variational form and applying time-stepping schemes like backward Euler and Crank-Nicolson, the project investigates stability, accuracy, and convergence.
 Both a constructed solution and the real model are used to validate the method.
 The work combines theory with implementation to explore a key problem in computational finance.

+This project was assigned as part of the Numerical approximation of PDEs MATH-451 project at EPFL.
+The instructions of the exercises are given in [europeanput.pdf](./europeanput.pdf).

 ---

 ## Installation